aozen/turkish-date/README.md

 Using Composer:

 ```
-composer require aozen/nova-turkish-datetimepicker
+composer require aozen/turkish-date
 ```

 # Usage
-Top of the resource file include TurkishDateTime:
+Top of the resource file include TurkishDate:

 ```
-use Aozen\TurkishDatetimepicker\TurkishDateTime;
+use Aozen\TurkishDate\TurkishDate;
 ```

-Use with TurkishDateTime:
+Use with TurkishDate:

 ```
-TurkishDateTime::make('Created At')
+TurkishDate::make('Created At')
 ```

 # Sample